 Crack-cocaine is a chemically altered and more potent form of cocaine.
-This drug first hit the United Kingdom in the 1970s.
+This drug first hit the United Kingdom in the 1970s, and crack cocaine use is on the rise.
 Baking soda or ammonia is added to cocaine powder and cooked in an oven.
 A rock-like substance is formed, hence the name ‘crack cocaine’.

 Crack cocaine is highly addicted due to the affect it has on the brain.
 Crack damages users’ brain as well as the cardiovascular system.